hearbenchmark/hear-eval-kit/docker/README.md

-Docker files for downstream evaluation, both CUDA 11.2 and 10.2
+Docker files for downstream evaluation, CUDA 11.2.

-11.2 is probably the future, since it supports both latest pytorch and tensorflow.
+10.2 is deprecated and out of date.

 From the repository root:
 ./docker/build.sh to create and push.